CDAC-lab/leap-ai.info/content/_index.en.md

 Key Features of LEAP:

-- **Comprehensive Monitoring**: LEAP tracks energy consumption patterns and building performance for up to 50 buildings across La Trobe’s campuses.
+- **Comprehensive Monitoring**: LEAP tracks energy consumption patterns and building performance in 200 buildings across La Trobe’s five campuses.
 This includes real-time monitoring of lighting, heating, and cooling systems to optimize energy use.

-- **AI and Machine Learning**: The platform employs AI and machine learning algorithms to predict solar energy generation, detect anomalies in energy usage, and forecast future energy consumption.
-This predictive capability helps in making proactive adjustments to reduce energy waste.
+- **Artificial Intelligence**: Custom built Predictive, Explainable, Causal and Generative AI models are used for short-long term energy usage forecasting, prediction of solar energy generation, Anomalous energy usa detection, and insights generation for human decision-making.

 - **Actionable Insights**: By processing a billion data points, LEAP generates a thousand actionable insights, which are conveyed through a net zero chatbot.
 These insights help facility managers and decision-makers optimize building management systems (BMS) and implement energy-saving measures in real time.